-- The Conference Board Leading Economic Index (LEI) for the U.S. increased 0.5% in June to 109.8 (2016 = 100), following no change in May, and a 0.4% increase in April.
-This increased reading suggests continuing solid growth for the U.S. economy for at least the next six months.
-Growth among the leading indicators was widespread, with the exception of housing permits, which declined once again.
+- The Conference Board Leading Economic Index (LEI) for the U.S. declined 0.3% in June to 111.5 (2016 = 100), following no change in May, and a 0.1 percent increase in April.
+This is the first decline since last December.
+This LEI reading suggests growth is likely to remain slow in the second half of the year.

-- The Institute for Supply Management (ISM) Manufacturing Report On Business® is considered a reliable economic indicator, as is the manufacturing sector in general.
-According to this report, economic activity in the manufacturing sector and the overall US economy expanded in July for the 111th consecutive month.
-The closely watched Purchasing Managers Index registered 58.1% in July, a decrease of 2.1% from the June reading of 60.2%.
-A reading of 50.0% is considered neutral.
-Comments from the survey panel participants reflect continued expanding business strength.
-Demand remains strong, with the New Orders Index at 60% or above for the 15th straight month while the Customers’ Inventories Index remains low.
+- The Institute for Supply Management (ISM) Manufacturing Report On Business is considered a reliable economic indicator, as is the manufacturing sector in general.
+According to this report, economic activity in the manufacturing sector expanded in July for the 123th consecutive month.
+The closely watched Purchasing Managers Index (PMI) registered 51.2% in July, a decrease of 0.5% from the June reading of 51.7%.
+A reading of greater than 50.0% indicates expansion, less than 50% indicates contraction.
+Comments from the survey panel participants reflect continued expanding business strength, but at soft levels.
+July was the fourth straight month of slowing PMI expansion.
+Manufacturing products demand expansion resumed, with the New Orders Index recording marginal growth.

-- The unemployment rate continues to hover around 4%.
-According to the most recent report from the Bureau of Labor Statistics, job openings remain above 6.6 million with roughly the same number of job seekers, indicating continued strength in the labor market.
+- The unemployment rate continues to hover around 3.7%.
+According to the most recent report from the Bureau of Labor Statistics, the number of unemployed persons per job opening remains historically low at 0.8.
+The total number of nonfarm job openings exceeds 7.3 million.

 Disclosure: This commentary reflects the opinions of Welch & Forbes based on information that we believe to be reliable.
 It is intended for informational purposes only, and not to suggest any specific performance or results, nor should it be considered investment, financial, tax or other professional advice.
 It is not an offer or solicitation.